♦ BIO ♦

 In early 2014, a figure from our past showed back up on the scene – our guitar teacher from '98-'01, Brian “Griff” Griffiths.
 A mythical figure on the Mersey Beat during the early Sixties – Brian played for what was once considered the best band in Liverpool, The Big Three.
 His influence was wide and he left his mark on the likes of Steve Howe, Rory Gallagher, John Lennon, and George Harrison to name a few.

-In the early winter months of 2015 we drove out of Alberta and across the icy plains of Canada to Southern Ontario, where we spent nearly 5 years playing out infrequently on the local GTA scene and finishing our 3rd album What Is Love which we released on August 4th 2016.
+In the early winter months of 2015 we drove out of Alberta and across the wind struck icy plains of Canada to Southern Ontario, where we spent nearly 5 years playing out infrequently on the local GTA scene and finishing our 3rd album What Is Love which we released on August 4th 2016.

 Shortly after we considered what we had accomplished to date and on April 26th 2018 we decided to release all of our music for free download on our Bandcamp page including our new 5th album stitched together from various out-takes and demos that had been cut between 2012 and 2016, titled Mr. Big & Tall.

 Having built a solid framework for our original music as well as a successful formula for learning and re-arranging cover songs to fit within our style – we, The Heavy Jack 3 have the drive to push forward and continue to build our catalogue of music well into the foreseeable future.